-Pursuant to article 87(1) of the Company's articles of association, the following Executive Directors namely Mr. Chung Wai Ping and Mr. Wong Ka Wing and the following Independent Non-executive Directors namely Professor Chan Chi Fai, Andrew and Mr. Mak Hing Keung, Thomas will retire by rotation and, being eligible, will offer themselves for reelection at the forthcoming annual general meeting of the Company.
+Pursuant to article 87(1) of the Company's articles of association, the following Executive Directors, namely Mr. Chung Wai Ping and Mr. Ho Yuen Wah, and the following Non-executive Director, namely Mr. Fong Siu Kwong, will retire by rotation and, being eligible, will offer themselves for re-election at the forthcoming annual general meeting of the Company.

-The Company has received annual confirmations of independence pursuant to Rule 3.13 of the Listing Rules from each of the Independent Non-executive Directors and still considers them to be independent.
+The Company has received annual confirmations of independence pursuant to Rule 3.13 of the Listing Rules from each of the Independent Non-executive Directors and as at the date of this report still considers them to be independent.